Brand-New Multifamily · Coastal Ventura

 108Residential — 4 BD / 3 BA$3,900Leased$3,90012/1/20251 yr, then MTM

 Source: Owner’s rent roll for 186 Bell Way / Bell & Olive Apartments, updated June 10, 2026.
-Residential units fully occupied; three commercial suites vacant pending City conversion permits.
+The eight apartments are fully occupied; the four ground-floor suites are approved by the City of Ventura for residential conversion and are underwritten at $2,100 each.
+Deposits shown for the converted suites are pending.

 Financials